JoeYichong/easyMethod/README.md

-# easyMethod
+# easyMethod#Preconditions

-  Inspired by the concept of 'Design by Contract(DBC)', the methods in Preconditions class are designed primarily for checking preconditions of the calling methods or constructors before executing the actual operations in them, e.g. as demonstrated below:
+  Inspired by the concept of 'Design by Contract(DBC)', the methods in <code>Preconditions</code> class are designed primarily for checking preconditions of the calling methods or constructors before executing the actual operations in them, e.g. as demonstrated below:
 <pre>
 public void foo(Bar bar, int size){